yieldprotocol/docs-v2/README.md

 Today most of the popular decentralized finance protocols are floating-rate.
 While floating-rate lending and borrowing is a powerful tool, it comes with significant drawbacks.
 These protocols may experience interest rate volatility that can make it difficult for you to plan for the future, make investment decisions, and properly hedge risk when borrowing and lending.
 Decentralized finance has several use cases that can be greatly improved with fixed-rate, fixed-term borrowing and lending.

-In this documentation, you can learn more about how the Yield Protocol works, and how to learn more.
+In this documentation, you can learn more about how the Yield Protocol works, how to get started, and how to learn more.

 <!-- TODO: maybe we can create a blog post outlining use cases and link it here -->

 ## About

+Yield Protocol is an Ethereum-based protocol for collateralized fixed-rate, fixed-term borrowing and lending.

 To enable fixed-rate, fixed-term borrowing and lending, Yield uses a class of tokens called *fyTokens(fixed yield tokens)*. fyTokens are Ethereum based ERC-20 tokens that can be redeemed for an underlying asset one-to-one after a predetermined maturity date.
 For example, if you have one fyDai token, you can redeem it for one Dai after the maturity date.